What is Proprietary Trading?

 It is done by Banks either in the capacity of Market makers or purely based on Speculative reasons (based on superior information):

-- Market Makers: Under this sizeable financial institution acts as a market maker (liquidity provider) for large Corporations and helps increase liquidity for a particular security/scrip by indulging in the purchase and sale of such security.
+- Market Makers: This sizeable financial institution acts as a market maker (liquidity provider) for large Corporations and helps increase liquidity for a particular security/scrip by purchasing and selling such security.
 Large banks buy/sell, as the case may be huge quantities of stocks of large corporations, and provide liquidity in the market, which results in better price discovery and more liquidity in the stocks of such corporations.
-However, since banks buy large quantities as market makers, in case the value declines, banks stare at huge losses also due to losses in their investment in such stocks.
+However, since banks buy large quantities as market makers, if the value declines, they stare at huge losses due to losses in their investment in such stocks.

-- Speculative Trades: Large Banks take huge positions either through derivative instruments or by purchasing direct equities, bonds, etc., based on the analysis (Fundamental and Technical) and superior information available to them.
+- Speculative Trades: Large Banks take huge positions through derivative instruments or by purchasing direct equities, bonds, etc., based on the analysis (Fundamental and Technical) and superior information available.

-Thus we can see that Prop Trading is a high-risk business that is done by large banks using their capital for big gains; however, such trading also makes banks risky and lead to instability of the Financial System.
-Since banks are basically using the money deposited by the general public, it jeopardizes public money.
-Various countries around the globe have restricted Proprietary Trading by Banks; among the most notable is the Volcker Rule which is part of the Dodd-Frank Wall Street Reform, which was introduced after the financial crisis of 2007-10.
-The rule prohibits banks and related entities from engaging in short-term proprietary trading of securities, Derivatives strategy on such securities for their own account and puts a restriction on banks to hold ownership up to a certain percentage in hedge funds and Private Equity.
+Thus, we can see that Prop Trading is a high-risk business done by large banks using their capital for big gains; however, such trading also makes banks risky and leads to instability of the Financial System.
+Since banks are using the money deposited by the general public, it jeopardizes public money.
+Various countries around the globe have restricted Proprietary Trading by Banks.
+The Dodd-Frank Wall Street Reform introduced the Volcker Rule among its notable measures in response to the financial crisis of 2007-10.
+The rule prohibits banks and related entities from engaging in short-term proprietary trading of securities and derivatives strategy on such securities for their account.
+It restricts banks from holding ownership up to a certain percentage in hedge funds and Private Equity.

 Recommended Articles

-This has been a guide to What is Proprietary Trading, why we should bank pursue and understand proprietary trading acting as a market maker, as well as some examples.
+This is a guide to Proprietary Trading.
+Here, we have discussed the basic concept, why banks pursue proprietary trading, and a few examples.
 You may also have a look at the following articles to learn more –